 So far funding of £609,746 has been drawn down into Wiltshire from the Community Covenant Grant Scheme.
-Successful projects have included support for families, advocacy for veterans, arts projects and improved sports and community facilities.
+Read the Community Covenant Newsletter Community Covenant Newsletter 272kb for more infomation on the local projects that have been awarded funding.

 The MCI Partnership Board provides strategic direction and guidance to the partnership and MCI Delivery Group.

 The Board comprises: The Leader Wiltshire Council, Commander 43 (Wessex) Brigade, Cabinet Member for Economy, Skills and Transport, Corporate Director, Associate Director Economic Development and Planning Services, Swindon & Wiltshire Local Enterprise Partnership representative, Defence Infrastructure Organisation, Defence Technical Training, Homes & Communities Agency, Community First/Plain Action, and work stream leads as necessary.
 The Board meets every 8-10 weeks.